Duke Doctoral Student

 - IGE Doctoral Fellows must participate throughout 2020-2021 in all MIDS program classwork and activities designed to ensure Capstone Projects succeed, including meetings with stakeholders, meetings on team management, teamwork and leadership workshops, analysis plans, milestone reports, and mid-year reviews.

 - IGE Doctoral Fellows must complete all assignments designed to ensure that students understand the ethical issues related to their project, and have reflected on the larger impact their project may have on society.

 - IGE Doctoral Fellows are invited (but not required) to participate in any other professional development activities provided by the MIDS program (such as job fairs, interview preparation sessions, and seminars with non-academic data science partners).

 - IGE Doctoral Fellows may take any of the MIDS core courses with the incoming MIDS class.

 be substantial and take at least 1 academic year.

 address an important problem and allow MIDS students to contribute meaningfully to the solution.

 have an important deliverable to a partner or stakeholder, including a company, a government agency, an internal Duke organization or a nonprofit, who will be available throughout the year to evaluate the project.

 incorporate domain expertise from at least one Duke researcher.

 To apply to become an IGE Fellow who proposes his/her own MIDS capstone project, please prepare a proposal that follows the directions in the link below.
-Applications will be accepted on a rolling basis; those received by 5 p.m.
-January 30th, 2020, are guaranteed consideration.
+Applications are due by June 15, 2020.